 As more and more trees caught in my sight, the remaining distance is less than a quarter.
 Having worked another week at C2 game studio, I finally get the chance to relax.
 This August, I and two high school alumnus, who have now graduated from college, founded C2.
 In fact, we knew little of others, but it was the common ambition that bounds us together.
 This is something special because we are not chosen, but make choices on our own to be together.
 Strangeness is never a problem: common interests contribute to common activities, while diversity becomes the capital of talking when having dinner.
 Sometimes I just have to make a slight indication, and other two will come into agree, because the sense of belonging is a universal need.
 In just a few weeks, we were closer as comrades.
 A new home set.

-The man sitting next to me must've found me delirious to see me staring out of the window and do nothing, yet smile and laugh abruptly.
+The man sitting next to me must've found me delirious to see me staring out of the window and doing nothing, then smile and laugh abruptly.
 Hills start to elevate outside, and I listen to the regular frictional bum caused by deceleration strips, while appreciating the distant but familiar starts in black sky.
 Home is close.
 I can sense the delicious meal now.

 HI Mike,